 I reached out to gOS founder David Liu in hopes of getting a bit more information on why the burgeoning OS was so suddenly abandoned, but to no avail.

 Feeling nostalgic for gOS?
 Want to try it out?
-Mirrors of the last available .iso remain available for download.
+Well you can as mirrors of the last available .iso remain available for download.

-As gOS was typically shipped on devices rather than made to download many of the its earlier versions – such as the version with MySpace integration – are unavailable.
+But because gOS typically shipped on devices ISOs of the OS weren’t common.
+Alas, many of its earlier versions, such as the version with MySpace integration, are unavailable.